AlfredOnGitHub/AWSAnsible/README.md

 F2 stands for "Foundamentals lvl 2".

-Ansible ec2 modules example.
+An AWS provisioning Ansible role.
-`ansible-playbook main.yml`
+`ansible-playbook main.yml -e "status="

-`ansible-playbook cleaner.yml`
+Required values for "status": create or delete.

 What you need:
 - AWS.